Andres24680/Blackjack-milestone-game/README.md

 Adding a restart button to get a new hand while still keeping track of previous wins/loss

 implement a auto win feature if your handed 21

+Add a hard reset that will make you start from scratch

 ```